cnabio/cnab-spec/805-airgap.md

 provides protection against modification or deletion of images and also provides a central location for code auditing and digital forensics of all code and references used in the CNAB.

-## Relocation
+## Image Relocation

-When the images of a CNAB are placed in a private registry, the bundle needs to be modified so that invocation images are downloaded from the private registry before execution and so that the invocation images are aware of the original and new values of image references.
+When the images of a CNAB are _relocated_ to (that is, stored in), a private registry, the images should be loaded from the private registry when they are run.
+This ensures that CNAB operations can function properly even if the original image repositories are unavailable.

+The runtime uses the relocated reference of the invocation image so that the image is loaded from the private registry.

-The `invocationImages` and `images` sections of `bundle.json` are modified so that the `image` fields contain the new image references and the original image references are stored in the `originalImage` fields.
+A [relocation mapping](103-bundle-runtime.md#relocation-mapping) is mounted so that the invocation image is aware of the original and new values of image references and can replace the original image references with their relocated counterparts.
+Thus the images referenced by the CNAB are also loaded from the private registry.